yamankatby/firebase-extensions/README.md

 * **onSourceDocumentChange:** A function that is triggered when a document is created, updated, or deleted in the source collection.

 * **onTargetDocumentChange:** A function that is triggered when a document is created, updated, or deleted in the target collection.

+**Access Required**:

+This extension will operate with the following project IAM roles:

+* datastore.user (Reason: Allows this extension to access Cloud Firestore to read from the source document and write to the target document.)